 But I wonder if my own stages aren’t starting to look a little stale and pathetic in and of themselves: apply for a random job/scholarship/master’s degree, move to a new country, wander around stupefied and googly-eyed for several months, get bitter and frustrated, calm into acceptance and satisfaction, grow restless, endure a bout of intense financial insecurity and ambiguity regarding the future, repeat.
 And repeat and repeat.

 For how long, you ask, my Thirties, for how long?
 You cock an eyebrow, mocking perhaps, it’s hard to tell, when I ask you – Baby or Africa?
 Mexico or the U.S.?

-I can’t discern if you’re bluffing, if you are really the barrel-chested shift in perspective and lifestyle I have both feared and been attracted to at twenty-seven, twenty-eight, and now, twenty-nine and ten months.
+I can’t discern if you’re bluffing, if you are really the barrel-chested shift in perspective and lifestyle I have both feared and been attracted to at twenty-seven, twenty-eight, and now, twenty-nine.
 Maybe you look a lot like the Twenties do, but a new faith, a realigned internal compass, has softened that hard-searching edge and replaced it with something steadier.
 Maybe not a house.
 Maybe not a baby.
 Maybe not even fixedness in one particular country.
 Something.
 But what is it?